-Were you aware that manufacturers of tampons and sanitary pads are not required to disclose the ingredients used in their products ?
+Manufacturers of tampons and sanitary pads are not required by law to disclose the ingredients used in their products.

 - Synthetic Fibres